 -

-In most cases, the internal application should be submitted by 11:59 pm on the deadline date.
-Please see the limited submission opportunity’s competition details, as the submission timeline may vary by program to accommodate the sponsor's deadline.
+In most cases, the internal application should be submitted by 11:59 pm on the internal competition deadline date, which is typically several weeks or months before the sponsor deadline.
+Please see the specific limited submission opportunity’s competition for details, as the submission timeline may vary by program to accommodate the sponsor's deadline.

 - What if a limited submission funding opportunity is not posted?